 The General Investigative Unit primarily investigates felony level crimes in all areas that utilize the Sheriff’s Office as their law enforcement agency.
 This unit is also available to assist all local law enforcement agencies throughout Washington County.
 Some types of crimes that are investigated are homicides, assaults, burglaries and thefts.

-The most common forms we encounter and investigate in Washington County are sex trafficking and labor trafficking.
+The most common forms of trafficking we encounter and investigate in Washington County are sex and labor trafficking.

 What is Sex Trafficking and Labor Trafficking?